Noun genders in French

 - ~son, i.e.: maison : house

-So this give me 9 endings to remember, instead of 34 for male and 33 for female.
-Much more achievable for my mind. :) I will now go and run this through its paces for all of my lists ...
+So this give me 9 endings to remember, instead of 34 for masculine and 33 for feminine, as I have seen some people recommend.
+Much more achievable for my mind. :)

 I am also wondering if there is a relationship with: ~vre being more often male?